 If all that weren’t enough, guests also have access to Nemu Golf Club, an 18-hole championship golf course overlooking Ago Bay.

-Those who choose to continue their journey through Japan with Aman and traveling to Aman Tokyo will be presented with a Bento box for their journey, created by the Executive Chef of Amanemu.
+Those who choose to continue their journey through Japan with Aman and travel to Aman Tokyo will be presented with a Bento box for their journey, created by the Executive Chef of Amanemu.
 Amanemu lies approximately 300km southwest of Tokyo and is easily accessed via Japan’s high-speed rail network.
 Nagoya is a scenic two-hour train journey or a 25-minute helicopter ride from the resort.

 3. Aman Tokyo

-If you visit Amanemu then surely you must stop by Aman Tokyo which sits in the top six floors of the Otemachi Tower.
+If you visit Amanemu, then surely you must stop by Aman Tokyo which sits in the top six floors of the Otemachi Tower.
 Of Japan’s many serene temples, the one you’ll appreciate most just might be your room at Aman Tokyo.

-High above the city center, with views of the Imperial Palace Gardens and even Mount Fuji on a clear day, the hotel’s 84 accommodations, are inspired sanctuaries, created from stone, camphor wood, and traditional washi paper.
+High above the city center, with views of the Imperial Palace Gardens and even Mount Fuji on a clear day, the hotel’s 84 accommodations are inspired sanctuaries, created from stone, camphor wood, and traditional washi paper.